Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 4. For the other properties:
   - investigate the risks of heavily outdated and perhaps no longer maintained libraries: Make sure to look at the product lifecycle, end-of-support date and maintenance activity.
   - Do an impact analysis and plan the needed effort to mitigate the risks.
 This can be -a series of- updates, or complete replacement of a library.
-  - ​​Open source dependencies can be compared in terms of activity on tools like [https://www.openhub.net/](https://www.openhub.net/)​
+  - ​​Open source libraries can be compared in terms of activity on tools like [https://www.openhub.net/](https://www.openhub.net/)​
   - Looking at the bug reports of inactive libraries, and the fixed bugs or improvements of outdated libraries can give good information of the relevance of updating.

 When many libraries require (multiple or major) version updates, the level of test coverage of a system can be used as an additional factor for prioritization: systems with high test coverage have a lower risk  of running into defects at run-time due to incompatible updates.